Oxford Hip Score (OHS)

 The Oxford Hip Score questionnaire is a short 12-item survey.
 Its recall period is four weeks and assesses pain, and function of the hip in relation to daily activities.
 This includes walking, dressing, climbing the stairs, and sleeping.
 Each item has five possible responses (least difficult to most difficult), and items are summed to give a score from 12-60.
 Higher scores represent better functionality.

 The Oxford Hip Score is short, reproducible and extensively referenced in orthopedic literature, making it a preferred tool for large-scale studies .

-Despite these weaknesses, the Oxford Hip Score is a validated and popular patient-reported outcome measure that has been used in large registry studies.
-It’s quick, easy to score and considered one of the ‘go-to’ instruments in the evaluation of patients following a THA.
+Despite these considerations, the Oxford Hip Score is a validated and popular patient-reported outcome measure that has been used in large registry studies.
+It’s quick, easy to score, and considered one of the ‘go-to’ instruments in the evaluation of patients following a THA.

 Permission is required to use the Oxford Hip Score and can be acquired from Isis Innovation Ltd (the technology transfer company of the University of Oxford) here.